RedPitaya/HAMlab-doc/HAMlab/source/quickStart/spec.rst

-XVTR (TX2 OUT)  - secondary transmitter can be used to drive external PA Max. output power is around 10 dBm @ 50ohm
+XVTR (TX2 OUT)  - secondary transmitter can be used to drive external PA Max. output power is around 10 dBm @ 50ohm.

+However, currently there is no support in HPSDR for a second TX output.

 DC POWER INPUT
 --------------